Robert II of Scotland: Consolidation of Stewart power and personal rule

-In his dealings with Edward III, Robert blamed his border magnates for the escalating attacks on the English zones; regardless, the Scots retained the recaptured lands, often portioned out among minor lords, to secure their interest in preventing English re-possession.
+In his dealings with Edward III, Robert blamed his border magnates for the mounting attacks on English-held areas.
+Regardless, the Scots held on to the recaptured lands, often granted to minor local lords to ensure their interest in preventing English repossession.
 Despite Robert's further condemnations of his border lords, all the signs were that Robert backed the growing successful Scottish militancy following Edward III's death in 1377.
-In a charter dated 25 July 1378 the king decreed that Coldingham Priory would no longer be a daughter house of the English Durham Priory but was to be attached to Dunfermline Abbey.
-In early February the Scots — apparently unaware of the conclusion of an Anglo-French truce on 26 January 1384 that included the Scots in the cease-fire — conducted an all-out attack on the English zones winning back Lochmaben Castle and Teviotdale.
+In a charter dated 25 July 1378, the king mandated that Coldingham Priory would no longer be a daughter house of the English Durham Priory but would be attached to Dunfermline Abbey.
+In early February, the Scots — apparently unaware of the conclusion of an Anglo-French truce on 26 January 1384 that included the Scots in the cease-fire — conducted an all-out attack on the English zones, winning back Lochmaben Castle and Teviotdale.
 John of Gaunt led a reciprocal English attack that took him as far as Edinburgh, where the burgesses bribed him to leave the town unharmed.
 Haddington, however, was destroyed.
 Carrick and James, Earl of Douglas (his father William had died in April), wanted a retaliatory strike for the Gaunt raid.
-Robert may have concluded that as the French had reneged on a previous agreement to send assistance in 1383 and then entered into a truce with England, any military action would have been met with retaliation and exclusion from the forthcoming Boulogne peace talks.
-On 2 June 1384, Robert resolved to send Walter Wardlaw, Bishop of Glasgow to the Anglo-French peace talks, yet Carrick ignored this and allowed raids into the north of England to take place.
+Robert may have concluded that, as the French had reneged on a previous agreement to send assistance in 1383 and then entered into a truce with England, any military action would have been met with retaliation and exclusion from the forthcoming Boulogne peace talks.
+On 2 June 1384, Robert resolved to send Walter Wardlaw, Bishop of Glasgow to the Anglo-French peace talks, however, Carrick ignored this and allowed raids into the north of England to take place.
 Despite this, by 26 July, the Scots were part of the truce that would expire in October.
-Robert called a Council in September probably to decide how to proceed when the truce concluded.
+Robert called a Council in September, probably to decide how to proceed when the truce concluded.